IchthyologicalDev/arithmetic-operators/README.md

 1. Follow the instructions on that page to get started

 ## Stuck?
-- You can find a video walkthrough of this exercise here:
+- You can find a video walkthrough of this exercise [here](https://youtu.be/evAzvK6iqdY)
 - You can also find a solution by checking out the `solution` branch

 ## Contributors